maoberlehner/markus-oberlehner-net/content/blog/payment-request-api-building-a-shopping-cart.md

 [].slice.call($products).forEach($product => $product.addEventListener('click', handleProductClick));

 const $checkoutButton = document.querySelector('.checkout-button');
-$checkoutButton.addEventListener('click', () => startPayment(getPaymentDetails()));
+$checkoutButton.addEventListener('click', () => {
+  payment(checkoutPaymentDetails())
+    .then(paymentResponse => paymentHandler(paymentResponse))
+    .catch(error => errorHandler(error));
+});
 ```

 The process of adding the event listeners to trigger the `handleProductClick()` function is still the same as in the previous article.
-But we're adding two new lines for binding a new `click` event listener onto the new checkout button.
-If the user clicks the checkout button, a new payment is started with the payment details we retrieve from `getPaymentDetails()`.
+But we're also binding a `click` event listener onto the new checkout button.
+If the user clicks the checkout button, a new payment is started with the payment details we retrieve from `checkoutPaymentDetails()`.

-For a detailed explanation of the `startPayment()` function, you can read [the previous article](/blog/payment-request-api-payment-process-using-the-credit-card-payment-method/) or take a look at [the code on GitHub](https://github.com/maoberlehner/markus-oberlehner-net/tree/dev/static/demos/2017-09-10/payment-request-api/index.html).
+For a detailed explanation of the `payment()` function, you can read [the previous article](/blog/payment-request-api-payment-process-using-the-credit-card-payment-method/) or take a look at [the code on GitHub](https://github.com/maoberlehner/markus-oberlehner-net/tree/dev/static/demos/2017-09-10/payment-request-api/index.html).

 ## Initializing functions
 Additionally to the functions we've already used in [the previous article](/blog/payment-request-api-payment-process-using-the-credit-card-payment-method/) we need three more objects which we have to initialize.